Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Circuit Transportability

 The causal diagram corresponding to these SCMs is shown in \Cref{fig:multi-cause-example}.
-The causal parents of $Y$ are a different subset of covariates in the source and target domains, but the mechanism that decides $Y$ based on these parents is shared between $\cM^*$ and $\cM^1$; it is a noisy subtraction of second parent from the first parent.
+The causal parents of $Y$ are a different subset of covariates in the source and target, but the mechanism that decides $Y$ given these parents is shared between $\cM^{\src}$ and $\cM^\star$; it is a noisy subtraction of the second parent from the first.